 Let’s start with the basics.

-Inspections are typically conducted on a quarterly basis, but often reduced to bi-yearly after frequent positive inspections to the same property/tenants.
+Inspections are typically conducted on a quarterly basis, but often reduced to bi-yearly after frequent positive inspections are conducted for the same tenants.

 While it’s important to make regularly inspections, it’s equally as important not to make too many inspections (e.g. once a month), because it could be deemed as harassment.
 In most cases, there isn’t a reason to make so many inspections, unless there are genuine repairs and maintenance issues that need attention.